brand_logo

 2. Be realistic and get started on extracurricular reading and research

 This is a known fact that being realistic is the best choice concerning your university decisions.
-This UCAS application tip is a life saviour.
+This UCAS application tip is a lifesaver.
 Assume a university is offering the course of your choice, but you are unable to acquire the grades; you're likely to face rejection or perhaps be forced to go through the clearing system.
-Once you've decided on the subject you wish to pursue and the university you want to apply to, start with your reading list and start working your way through them.
+Once you've decided on the subject you wish to pursue and the university you want to apply to, start with your reading list and work your way through it.
 Visiting attractions and places that interest you and are related to your chosen course is a great way to upgrade your UCAS application.
 Researching as much as you can before you shortlist universities will give you an advantage in the sense that you'd have a clearer picture of what you can expect academically in your time in the UK, which is why this is in our list of UCAS application tips.

 3. Start your UCAS application early

 Starting early has its perks; think of it as a long-term strategy.
 While doing this, you'll get the time to collect all the background information you need, along with the practical experience that you can use in your application.
 The UCAS applications usually have a specific deadline, but make sure to check your university for the deadlines.
-Institutions like Oxford and Cambridge need the application to be completed by October, which is almost a year prior to your course beginning.
+Institutions like Oxford and Cambridge need the application to be completed by October, which is almost a year before your course begins.
 We believe this UCAS application tip will come in handy.

 4. Be honest and accurate throughout your UCAS application